Scada-Hacker/Parrot-A-Z/index.md

 __Welcome to the Parrot OS A to Z of Tricks, Tactics and Hacking Tutorials__

-Before we start, Its a good idea learn the basics.
+Before we start, Its a good idea to learn the basics.
 And the best way to learn is to practise (legally)

 [Hack The Box](https://academy.hackthebox.eu/catalogue/)